choreonoid/choreonoid-doc/en/ros/tank-tutorial/step5.rst

      bodyShakeTimer.stop();
  }

-This function stops subscribing and clears the pointers of the related objects, and stops the timer for animation.
+This stops subscription, clears related object pointers, and stops the animation timer.